1995parham/koochooloo/README.md

 [![PkgGoDev](https://pkg.go.dev/badge/github.com/1995parham/koochooloo)](https://pkg.go.dev/github.com/1995parham/koochooloo)

 ## Introduction

 Here is a mini project for shortening your URLs.
-This sweet project shows how to write a simple lovely Golang's project that contains the Database, Configuration, and, etc. You can use this project as a guidance to write your ReST applications.
+This sweet project shows how to write a simple lovely Golang's project that contains Database, Configuration, and, etc.
+You can use this project as a guidance to write your ReST applications.
 This project tries to be strongly typed, easy to read and easy to maintain therefore there is no global variable, `init` function and etc.
-We have used the singular name for package as a de-facto standard.
+We have used the singular name for package as a de-facto standard, and the structure is based on [project-layout](https://github.com/golang-standards/project-layout).

 I want to dedicate this project to my love :heart:.